 - 1 teaspoon crushed red pepper flakes

 - kosher salt and freshly ground black pepper – to taste

-- mozzarella cheese and parmesan cheese - to serve
+- ricotta, mozzarella cheese, and/or parmesan cheese – to serve

-Add ground sirloin to pot, and seasonings (Italian Seasoning, basil, crushed red pepper flakes, salt and pepper).
+- Add ground meat to pot, and seasonings (Italian Seasoning, basil, crushed red pepper flakes, salt and pepper).
 Cook until meat is cooked through completely.

-Then add chicken broth and get the soup simmering (bubbling slightly).
-Add broken lasagna noodles, and cook until just softened.
-You may need to add water if the noodles soak up all the broth.
+- Then add chicken broth and get the soup simmering (bubbling slightly).
+Add broken lasagna noodles, and cook until al dente.
+You may need to add additional chicken broth for the leftovers.

-Serve soup with mozzarella cheese and parmesan cheese.
+- Serve soup with ricotta (our fav!), mozzarella cheese and/or parmesan cheese.
 Enjoy!